How To - Build a High-Quality Radio-less AllStar Node for Under $100

 This article on Repeater-Builder.com talks about dynamics processing in more detail, proposing an Auto-Gain Control (AGC) controlled by a side-chain signal low-passed between 800~1500 Hz to provide smooth subtle leveling while not significantly affecting the higher frequency content and intelligibility.
 This could be useful not only for radioless nodes but for any node.

-AllStar nodes should support the use of a DTMF mic or keypad for control functions, which implies that a radioless node should either use a DTMF mic or integrate a DTMF keypad into the node.
-DTMF commands can also be executed in AllScan, Supermon or other apps though, thus a DTMF mic is not essential.
-Getting a mic that already has a DTMF keypad is simpler but this limits the options to those that have a keypad and output actual DTMF audio rather than serial port button press data.
-For this node design a genuine Alinco EMS-57 is recommended as it's one of the few widely available models that meets these requirements and works with a 5V supply.
-This is a basic hand mic however and thus without additional processing the node's receive audio will not sound particularly good.
-It might sound fine compared to an average node used with an average HT, but that leaves a lot of room for improvement.
-And be sure to avoid the $20 knockoff EMS-57 mics on amazon/ebay/etc. I have tested these and they don't sound anywhere near as good.
+AllStar nodes should support the use of a DTMF mic or keypad for control functions, which implies that a radioless node should either use a DTMF mic or integrate a DTMF keypad.
+DTMF commands can also be executed in AllScan, Allmon or other apps, thus a DTMF mic is not essential.
+Getting a mic that already has a DTMF keypad is simpler but limits the options to those that have a keypad and output actual DTMF audio rather than serial port data.
+I recommend a genuine Alinco EMS-57 as it's one of the few widely available models that meets these requirements and works with a 5V supply.
+This is a basic hand mic however and greatly benefits from AGC processing and filtering.
+Whatever you do be sure to avoid the $20 knockoff EMS-57 mics on amazon/ebay/etc. I have tested them and they sound terrible, with extremely thin, weak audio, and very high handling noise.
+Those who know the value of good quality audio probably already have a good mic or two that could be shared with a radio-less node using a mic/radio switch such as an MFJ-1263.
+However this would make the node less portable and could increase costs thus the node design should support mics such as the EMS-57 with the best possible audio quality.

 To ensure a radio-less node's audio levels and quality will be on par with even the best radio-based nodes an Analog Devices MAX9814 Mic Preamp & AGC module should be added to provide low-noise mic preamplification, limiting, and a small amount of compression/AGC with attack and release times optimized for voice signals.
 These modules are available for under $3, which is quite a reasonable price for the resulting huge improvement in Rx audio quality.

-Without an audio processing module, there is nothing to provide limiting of the mic signal, and because hand mics have low output levels with a lot of handling noise, clicks and plosives, the result would be poor sound quality with low average power levels.
+Without an audio processing module there would be nothing to provide limiting of the mic signal, and because hand mics have low output levels with a lot of handling noise, clicks and plosives, the result would be poor sound quality with low average power levels.
 This is often an issue to some extent even with radio-based nodes when low-cost radios are used that do not have adjustment options for mic gain or dynamics.
 Some of these functions could be provided by modifying the ASL code but this would increase CPU use and not take full advantage of the dynamic range of the ADC or prevent clipping.
 Thus the better solution is to optimize the audio at the analog source.

 I have also tested MAX4466 mic preamp and SSM2167 dynamics processing modules.
 The SSM2167's noise gate threshold is too high and is not adjustable which has a very audible effect where quieter parts of the mic audio are cut out (gated).
 This could be a desirable feature in some cases but with no way to turn it off it's not ideal for general use.
 Thus significant gain is required in front of the 2167 eg. with a MAX4466 preamp to keep the signal above the noise gate threshold, but this results in significant low frequency noise (-20 to -30 dBFS) even with sharp high-pass filtering.
 The output of the SSM2167 is then clear and loud and sounds good, with average levels well above its noise floor, but is significantly overcompressed due its compression region being only 31dB wide after which it goes into hard-limiting.
 I also tested the SSM2166 IC (larger version of the 2167 with more adjustment settings and lower noise gate threshold), which requires more components and does not appear to be available on any low-cost module, and it soon became clear why it is nowhere near as popular as the MAX9814 – the SSM2166 has a lot of noise and audible artifacts, regardless of the settings.

-With the MAX9814 the audio sounds transparent, smooth and even, not at all overcompressed or distorted, pops/clicks/plosives/handling noise well limited, with clear full-sounding audio whether talking 2" or 6" away from the mic.
 These are well designed modules with ferrite beads for RFI rejection, low power consumption, and very low noise.
 For more details review the MAX9814 IC datasheet and other info online.
 With these modules being ≤ $5 there is no excuse to not use one in a radio-less node.
 These have an electret mic and bias resistor on the module which should both be removed.
 The mic audio line then connects to the Mic In pad location shown above.

 Speaker Audio Processing

-Below pic is of my personal ANR200 with a Symetrix 528E Voice Processor and 421m AGC Leveler.
+Below is an AllScan ANR200 built with a Kenwood SP-70 communications speaker, with a Symetrix 528E Voice Processor in the Insert I/O loop and 421m AGC Leveler connected to the Line Out.
 The 528E is used for mic audio dynamics processing and powering a Rode NT3 Condenser Mic w/Inrad DMS-1 PTT Mic Base.
 The 421m processes the node output audio ensuring smooth even levels from AllStar, bringing up overly quiet stations and reducing the levels on overly loud stations.
 Most AllStar users have good audio levels in which case the 421m makes no difference but it is helpful for those occasional users who are too quiet or too loud.
-The 421m does add some quiet white noise to the audio output which is not an issue in radio / repeater nodes that already do bandpass filtering, or in radio-less nodes can be removed with a ~3KHz low-pass filter or with a speaker that has built-in filters.
+The 421m does add some quiet white noise to the audio output which is not an issue in radio / repeater nodes that already do bandpass filtering, or in radio-less nodes can be removed with a ~3KHz low-pass filter or with a speaker or mixer that has built-in filters.
+Between the features of the UCI120 and what can be done in Asterisk and ASL however there is really no need for external processors, with possible exception of more advanced mic processing tailored to your specific voice and mic(s).

 Parts List and Component Options